 "I think everyone wants to be that guy in big-time games," Kane says, "and I've been lucky enough in a couple to step up."

 1938: The Montreal Maroons withdraw from the NHL, leaving the League with seven teams.
-The decision comes three years after the Maroons win the Stanley Cup for the second time in their history by defeating the Toronto Maple Leafs in the Final.
+The decision comes three years after the Maroons win the Stanley Cup for the second time in their history by sweeping the Toronto Maple Leafs in the best-of-5 Final.

 1982: Mike Ilitch purchases the Detroit Red Wings from Bruce Norris.
 Under Ilitch, the Red Wings become a model franchise and win the Stanley Cup four times from 1997-2008.

-1991: The Nordiques, picking first in the NHL Draft in Buffalo, select center Eric Lindros, who's said he doesn't want to play in Quebec.
-Lindros spends the 1991-92 season with the Canadian Olympic team before being traded to the Philadelphia Flyers on June 30, 1992.
+1991: The Nordiques, picking first at the NHL Draft in Buffalo, select center Eric Lindros, who has said he doesn't want to play in Quebec.
+Lindros spends the 1991-92 season with the Canadian Olympic Team before being traded to the Philadelphia Flyers on June 30, 1992.

-1995: The New Jersey Devils celebrate the first Stanley Cup Final home game in their history by defeating the Red Wings 5-2 to take a 3-0 lead in the series.
-The Devils score four times in the first 28:20 and coast to a win, allowing only two power-play goals late in the third period.
+1995: The New Jersey Devils celebrate the first Stanley Cup Final home game in their history by defeating the Red Wings 5-2 to take a 3-0 lead in the best-of-7 series.
+The Devils score four times in the first 28:20 and coast to victory, allowing only two power-play goals late in the third period.